When to Seek Professional Help for AI Anxiety

 Key Takeaways

-- Three or more red flags — If you recognize multiple warning signs, especially lasting more than two weeks, it's time to talk to someone
+- The difference between normal worry and clinical anxiety isn't about what you're worried about, but whether it's manageable and proportional.
+If you recognize multiple warning signs lasting more than two weeks, it's time to talk to someone.

-- Therapy works — CBT and ACT have strong evidence for treating the exact mechanisms behind AI anxiety
+- Therapy works for AI anxiety — CBT and ACT have strong evidence for treating the exact mechanisms involved.
+You don't need a tech-savvy therapist; any good anxiety specialist can help.

-- Getting help is strength — The average delay to treatment is 11 years.
-Don't add to that statistic
+- Getting help is strength, not weakness — cost barriers are real but navigable through sliding scale, EAPs, training clinics, and community centers.
+The average delay to treatment is 11 years.
+Don't add to that statistic.